NgoBenny/social-network/README.md

 # Social Network
-A simple social network using data structures such as graphs, arraylists, and hashed dictionaries
+A simple social network implementation using data structures such as graphs, arraylists, and hashed dictionaries